Administrative Processing: Visa Delays, Denials & Options

 Need assistance?

 To find out what your options might be, seek advice.
-The US immigration attorneys at NNU Immigration are specialists in consular practice.
+The US immigration attorneys at NNU Immigration are specialists in consular procedures and practices.
 We help employers and individuals, guiding them through the visa application process.

 If you have a question about administrative processing, or any other US immigration-related matter, please contact us for advice.